bfortuner/ml-glossary/docs/glossary.rst

 .. _glossary_induction:

 Induction
   A bottoms-up approach to answering questions or solving problems.
 A logic technique that goes from observations to theory.
-E.g. We keep observing X, so we <b><i>infer</i></b> that Y must be True.
+E.g. We keep observing X, so we infer that Y must be True.

 .. _glossary_instance: